lidanthedev/CaveCrawlers/README.md

 ## Development

-Clone the repository and import into your IDE.
+Clone the repository and import it into your IDE.
 Build using Gradle:

 ```
 gradlew build